 This page contains instructions for generating QR codes for:

-The QR code for an Afero enabled device contains three pieces of information:
+The current QR code for an Afero enabled device contains three pieces of information:

 There is a colon delimiter character (:) between each piece of information.
 We will refer to these three pieces of information (including the delimiters) as the “Payload”.